 Photo: Gregory Lorenzutti

-NO DIFFERENCE (2015 – 2016) is a new collaboration between The Arts Centre Gold Coast, Philip Channells (Dance Integrated Australia), Gavin Webber (The Farm Company) and former Moulin Rouge performer, Marissa Burgess.
+NO DIFFERENCE (2015 – 2017) is a new collaboration between The Arts Centre Gold Coast, Philip Channells (Dance Integrated Australia), Gavin Webber (The Farm Company) and former Moulin Rouge performer, Marissa Burgess. (currently in development)

 Behind the Façade (2015) was a site-specific installation performance at Bundanon Trust’s Riversdale property, which is situated on the NSW South Coast.
 18 collaborators from across Australia, New Zealand and the UK participated in the week-long annual project, The Beyond Technique Residency.
 Artistic Collaborators: Laure Bachelot, James Brown, Sean Campbell, Philip Channells, Jane Fuller, Samuel James, Lee-Anne Litton, Katina Olsen and Dominic T. Rado.